 If the woman consents, blood tests are done to check for infections, including HIV infection.
 If the initial test results for gonorrhea, chlamydial infection, syphilis, and hepatitis are negative, the woman is tested again at 6 weeks.
 If results for syphilis and hepatitis are still negative, tests are repeated at 6 months.
 Blood tests for HIV infection may be repeated after 90 and 180 days.
 A Papanicalaou (Pap) test is done to check for human papillomavirus infection after 6 weeks.

 Usually, a pregnancy test to measure the level of human chorionic gonadotropin in the urine (see Detecting and Dating a Pregnancy) is done during the initial examination to detect any preexisting pregnancy.
 If the results are negative, the test is repeated within 6 weeks to check for pregnancy that may have resulted from the rape.

 After the examination, the woman is offered facilities to wash, change clothing, use mouthwash, and urinate if needed.

-Last full review/revision September 2007 by Norah C. Feeny, PhD
+Last full review/revision December 2014 by Erin G. Clifton, MA; Norah C. Feeny, PhD